arkadiko-dao/arkadiko/README.md

 ## Tests and Mocking

 Tests are present in the `test` folder (using `mocha` in TypeScript) and some very early test in the `tests` folder which uses Clarinet (a Clarity build tool).
-The mocha tests can be ran easily like this: `npm test clarity/test/integration/liquidator.ts`.
+The mocha tests can be run easily like this: `npm test clarity/test/integration/liquidator.ts`.

 Some of the smart contracts (such as PoX and fungible token trait) are mocked contracts/traits.
 These should not be deployed to mainnet when a production-ready version is ready to be deployed.